AndrewMFrey/hyperskill/README.md

 ## Databases with SQL and Python

+Per Hyperskill: Explore the world of SQL and its role in retrieving, storing, and processing data, empowering you to make informed decisions and drive impactful insights.

 - (Medium) Coffee Machine:
   - Hyperskill description: This project allows you to get a taste of Python.
 Practice working with functions, challenge yourself with loops and conditions, and get more confident in Python.
   - Summary: Build a basic command line script to interact with a coffee machine with practice building functions and doing simple math.